4GeeksAcademy/react-flux-dash/README.md

     class MyComponent extends Flux.View{
         constructor(){
+            super();
-            // initialize your state
+            // bind your store on the view this.bindStore(SessionStore);
-            this.bindStore(SessionStore);
         }

+        // if you dont define this function you get an error
-        //this function gets automatically called when SessionStore state changes handleStoreChanges(){
+        // this function gets automatically called when SessionStore state changes handleStoreChanges(){
             // retreive any store data
             var isAutenticated = SessionStore.getAutentication();